 Chris Tefft, B.S.
-Dean of Student Life
+Dean of Student Life Teaches Bible

-Hyles-Anderson College, B.S.; Seventeen years of teaching experience; Director of Reformers Unanimous for ten years.
+Hyles-Anderson College, B.S.; Twenty-two years of teaching experience; Director of Reformers Unanimous for eleven years.

-Bro Chris Tefft was born and reared in Rhode Island.
+Brother Chris Tefft was born and reared in Rhode Island.
 He joined the Army as an 18-year-old young man and was assigned to the 82nd Airborne Division, Fort Bragg, North Carolina.
-While a paratrooper there, he started attending a fundamental Baptist Church and began to grow rapidly in the Lord and surrendered to preach in 1986.
+While a paratrooper there, he started attending a fundamental Baptist Church and began to grow rapidly in the Lord and eventually surrendered to preach in 1986.
 He came to Hyles-Anderson College after completing his military stay and graduated in 1993.

 He taught Bible for nine years at Hammond Baptist Junior High School.
 He has traveled as a tour preacher for over 18 years.
-He taught the "B" Young Adult Sunday School class for eight years and the FBC Auditorium Class for ten years.
+He taught the "B" young adult Sunday school class for eight years and the First Baptist Church Auditorium Class for ten years.
 Bro.
 Tefft started the Hammond chapter of Reformers Unanimous in 2003 and oversees the Friday night meeting.
 He travels extensively across the country, preaching in scores of churches annually.
 He has a heart for the young people at Hyles-Anderson College and a burden for the pulpits and lecturns of the twenty-first century.